AlexHumpert/Covid_19_Tweet_Fake_News_Detection/README.md

 Term 2 group project for Modern Data Architectures for Big Data 2 class at IE university - part of the Masters in Business Analytics and Big Data program.

+### Business Value

 The bulk of content moderation by Twitter is done by human moderators.
 According to CNCB, this is a [billion dollar solution](https://www.cnbc.com/2021/02/27/content-moderation-on-social-media.html) for social media platforms like Twitter, Facebook and Youtube.
 Replacing human moderators with automated processes would therefore present significant cost savings for Twitter.

 One might ask, "if this is such an expensive problem, why not do away with content moderation all together?"
 There are two issues with this:

 1. The reality is, content shared on social media has real-world implications.
 This has become evident since the start of the Covid-19 pandemic, with online misinformation about the seriousness of the virus and innacurate information ranging from treatments to  vaccinations being linked to ["early Covid-19 vaccination hesitancy and refusal"](https://www.nature.com/articles/s41598-022-10070-w).
 This is a reason why the World Health [Organization (WHO) has termed this the "Infodemic"](https://onu.delegfrance.org/IMG/pdf/cross-regional_statement_on_infodemic_final_with_all_endorsements.pdf).
 Being able to accurately flag misleading information on Covid-19 is therefore vital for public health and countries' strategies to return to a normal state fo affairs.

 2. A weak content moderation strategy is a death sentence.
-Look at Parler, offering an alternative social media platform with minimal content moderation, was [dropped by Apple, Google app stores and AWS' cloud hosting services] for not abiding with their community guidelines (https://edition.cnn.com/2021/01/09/tech/parler-suspended-apple-app-store/index.html).
+Look at Parler, an alternative social media platform offering users an experience with minimal content moderation, was [dropped by Apple, Google app stores and AWS' cloud hosting services](https://edition.cnn.com/2021/01/09/tech/parler-suspended-apple-app-store/index.html) for not abiding with their community guidelines.

 The value of a robust Covid-19 Tweet Fake News Detector servers multiple interests:
   1. Twitter's bottom line